WebAssembly/tool-conventions/SetjmpLongjmp.md

 Also, the compiler converts C `setjmp` calls to `__wasm_setjmp` calls.

+For each setjmp callsite, the compiler allocates non-zero identifier called "label".
+The label value passed to `__wasm_setjmp` is recorded by the runtime and returned by later `__wasm_setjmp_test` when processing a longjmp to the corresponding jmp_buf.

 Also, for code blocks which possibly call `longjmp` directly or indirectly, the compiler generates instructions to catch and process the `__c_longjmp` exception accordingly.

+When catching the exception, the compiler-generated logic calls `___wasm_setjmp_test` to see if the exception is for this invocation of this function.
+If it is, `__wasm_setjmp_test` returns the non-zero label value recorded by the last `__wasm_setjmp` call for the jmp_buf.
+The compiler-generated logic can use the label value to pretend a return from the corresponding setjmp.
+Otherwise, `__wasm_setjmp_test` returns 0.
+In that case, the compiler-generated logic should rethrow the exception by calling `__wasm_longjmp` so that it can be eventually caught by the right function.

 For an example, a C function like this would be converted like the following pseudo code.